projectcontour/contour/site/content/docs/main/config/annotations.md

 * If the annotation matches the value that you passed to `--ingress-class-name` flag, Contour will serve the Ingress.

 This same logic applies for these annotations on HTTPProxy objects.

+_Note: Both `Ingress` and `HTTPProxy` now have an `IngressClassName` field in their spec.
+Going forward this is the preferred way to specify an ingress class, rather than using an annotation.
+If both the annotation and the spec field are specified on an object, the annotation takes preference for backwards compatibility._

 ### Other annotations